cs1302uga/cs1302-tutorials/algo-analysis.md

 ## Processing Steps

 Algorithms (or more generally functions or methods) have many operations/steps that occur if you look closely.

-For the purposes of analysis, instead of focusing on everything, we usually only focus on **key processing steps**.
+For the purposes of analysis, instead of focusing on everything, we usually only focus on a set of **key processing steps**.
 These are the operations that we're intested in.

 * If downloading images from iTunes, downloading a single image might be the key processing step.
 * In searching and sorting, the key processing step is usually the number of comparisons done.

 Sometimes, we might focus on other operations.
 It depends on the problem.
+In general, this set usually comprises of operations that expensive (i.e., take a long time or require a lot of memory) as they will dominate less expensive operations in their impact towards the overall complexity of the algorithm.

 ## Time Complexity Analysis

-Given:
+First, let's focus on ((time complexity analysis**.
+Supose you have a set of algorithms that all solve the same problem.
+In order to analyze each of them, we first need to do the following:

-* Problem size = `n`
+1. Define the problem size = `n`; then

-* Set of key processing steps
+2. Degine the set of key processing steps.

-Goal:
+Think of this as identifying the units.
+We need to define the problem size and set of key processing steps the same way for all of the algorithms we wish to compare based on their time complexities so that it's a fair comparison.

+In order to actually determine these time complexities, we need to do the
+following:

-* Derive a **timing function**, `T(n)`, that reflects the number of key processing steps in terms of the problem size.
+3. Derive a **timing function**, `T(n)`, that reflects the number of key processing steps in terms of the problem size.

-* Classify `T(n)` into a **complexity class** based on the formula for the function.
+4. Classify `T(n)` into a **complexity class** based on the formula for the function.

 ## Examples